 Open Government Matters for ‘Locally-Led’ Development

-The U.S. Agency for International Development (USAID) has pledged to significantly increase the proportion of development assistance it provides directly to organizations based in aid-recipient countries, aiming for 25% by 2025.
-It has also pledged to include ‘locally-led’ input on project design, agenda setting, and evaluations in 50% of its program spending by 2030.
+In 2021, the U.S. Agency for International Development (USAID) pledged to significantly increase the proportion of development assistance it provided directly to organizations based in aid-recipient countries, aiming for 25% by 2025.
+It also pledged to include ‘locally-led’ input on project design, agenda setting, and evaluations in 50% of its program spending by 2030.

-Analyzing progress towards these goals requires public disclosure of accessible, relevant information about funding and activities, both within and across projects.
+Analyzing the progress USAID made towards these goals requires public disclosure of accessible, relevant information about funding and activities, both within and across projects.
 Only disaggregated budget data reveal project priorities in practice.

-User-centered public access to information about the flow of development aid can enable stakeholders to follow the money, spotlight progress, identify bottlenecks, as well as to provide informed input into broader USAID agendas.
+User-centered public access to information about the flow of development aid can enable stakeholders to follow the money, spotlight progress, identify bottlenecks, as well as to provide informed input into broader development aid agendas.

 USAID donated handwashing stations in Colombia to help the community stop the spread of COVID-19.
 Credit: USAID/Colombia, CC 2.0 via Flickr